archdev00/stagpy_plot/README.md

 Install StagPy:\
 `pip install stagpy`

-Now you can use the Jupyter notebook using the virtual environment as the ipykernel.
+Now you can use the Jupyter notebook using the virtual environment as the Jupyter Kernel.